How to Prepare Your WooCommerce Store for a Surge of Customers

 How to Prepare Your Online Store for an Increase in Traffic

-When it comes to preparing your website for a surge of customers, consider the following categories: tech tweaks, testing, and inventory.
+When it comes to preparing your website for more WooCommerce traffic, consider the following categories: tech tweaks, testing, and inventory.

 Tech Tweaks